mk8048/nand2tetris/README.md

 # nand2tetris
-This repository is for the nand2tetris project
+This repository is for the nand2tetris personal project.